 Only real tangible matter can act upon real tangible matter.
 This fact of science is respected in all other fields of science apart from cosmology.
 Cosmology is the only field of science where abstract mathematical concepts are taken to be actual physical entities capable of imparting force to matter.

 Defining gravity as bending spacetime creates other intractable problems.
 For example, quantum mechanics, which deals with objects on the atomic scale, has absolutely no working theory of gravity.
 In other words, scientists have no idea what actually causes gravity.

 Supposedly a mysterious “massless” particle called a graviton is theorized to be the gravitational force carrier at the atomic level.
 The Fermi National Accelerator Laboratory defines the graviton as being, “entirely theoretical constructs that delicately walk the knife-edge precipice between the domains of scientific respectability and the shady world of hand waving.”

 A great deal of time and effort has gone into coming up with a theory of gravity that can define it at the atomic level, as well as at the macro level.
-Creating such a theory would “unify” Special and General Relativity.
+Creating such a theory would “unify” quantum mechanics and General Relativity.
 It should be obvious this is impossible because General Relativity treats gravity as if it is a function of bending spacetime (a mathematical abstraction), while atomic level forces must be related to real physical particles or force carriers.
 This leaves scientists trying to tie two completely different mathematical models together, both of which fundamentally have no basis in the real material world.
 The attempt to unify the two has been going on for well over 100 years.

 I could go on describing more problems that arise from reification until the cows come home, but I think you get the picture.
 So let’s summarize.
 Space does not bend.
 No scientist has ever put forth a theory of bending space.
 The only theories that have been put forth involve bending spacetime, which is merely a mathematical abstraction.